Colorado Payday Loan Law and Legislation

 - In the state of Colorado, a consumer is allowed to take several loans (there is no set limit) but the outstanding loan amount should not exceed $500 and there should be a cooling-off period of 30 days between loans.

-- Not more than 20% can be charged for any payday loan up to $300.
+- No more than 36% can be charged for any short loan:

 - According to the state law, one NSF collection fee not exceeding $25 can be charged.